Martin Raguž: April package

 Of the nine members of the committee, four supported the package, which was insufficient to forward the debate to the House of Representatives.
-Two board members were strongly opposed to the April Package, and the US Embassy, the High Representative and other representatives of the international community attempted to influence Raguž and two other board members, Beriz Belkić and Filip Andrić, towards supporting the package.
-The committee decided to adopt the draft package for a hearing before House of Representatives on 18 April 2006.
-Some opponents tried but failed to insert amendments to their parties' platforms, but Raguž, under pressure from the US Embassy, did not support amendments from HDZ 1990 in the debate.
+Two board members were strongly opposed to the April Package, and the U.S. Embassy, the High Representative and other representatives of the international community attempted to influence Raguž and two other board members, Beriz Belkić and Filip Andrić, towards supporting the package.
+The committee decided to adopt the draft package for a hearing before the House of Representatives on 18 April 2006.
+Some opponents tried but failed to insert amendments to their parties' platforms, but Raguž, under pressure from the U.S. Embassy, did not support amendments from the HDZ 1990 in the debate.